ManzDev/dotfiles/README.md

 ## Requisites

-If you haven't a non-root user (for example, manz), create it:
+If you haven't a non-root user with sudo privileges, create it before run this script:

 ```bash
 adduser manz --quiet